 What Makes American Access Auto Insurance Unique?

 Drivers in Illinois and other states have plenty of options for car insurance.
 Why pick American Access?
 What unique advantages does American Access have over the competition?

 American Access has several features that distinguish itself from competing companies, including:

-High-Risk Auto Insurance: If you are unable to buy car insurance through the ordinary marketplace in your state, then you may be able to buy a high-risk auto insurance policy through American Access.
-The company specializes in non-standard auto insurance, covering drivers who are unable to obtain insurance through other providers.
+High-Risk Auto Insurance: If you cannot buy car insurance through the ordinary marketplace in your state, then you may be able to buy a high-risk auto insurance policy through American Access.
+The company specializes in non-standard auto insurance, covering drivers who cannot obtain insurance through other providers.

 SR-22 Coverage: Some states require SR-22 insurance as proof of financial responsibility.
 You can buy SR-22 coverage through American Access, and the company will submit the SR-22 to the DMV on your behalf to reinstate your driving privileges.

 Marketed to the Hispanic Community: American Access markets itself specifically to Hispanic drivers, and most of the company’s policyholders are part of the Hispanic community.